khouloudhaddad/khouloudhaddad/README.md

 **khouloudAmamouHaddad/khouloudhaddad** is a ✨ _special_ ✨ repository because its `README.md` appears on your GitHub profile.

-- 🔭 I’m currently working as a Freelancer
-- 🌱 Switching my career from Software engineering to AI & Machine learning
 - 👯 Looking to collaborate on big projects
 - 🤔 You are welcome to collaborate in my projects
 - 📫 How to reach me: khouloud.haddad@gmail.com